Gaston of France, Duke of Orléans

 On May 14, 1610, when Gaston was two-years-old, her father King Henri IV of France was assassinated.
 While traveling through Paris, Henri’s carriage was stopped on the Rue de Ferronnerie.
 A Catholic zealot, François Ravaillac, took the opportunity to rush up to the carriage and stab the king twice in the chest.
 Quickly subdued, Ravaillac was taken into custody and later executed.
 The king was taken to the Palais du Louvre where he died.
 Christine’s nine-year-old brother ascended the French throne as King Louis XIII.
 The widowed Queen, Marie de’ Medici was appointed Regent for her son.

 After the death in 1611 of his elder brother Nicolas Henri, Gaston became the heir presumptive to the French throne.
 King Louis XIII, Gaston’s brother, and his wife Queen Anne produced only four stillborn children during the first twenty-three years of their marriage.
 In 1638, the King and Queen finally had a son who would become King Louis XIV.
-Because Gaston was the heir to the throne for so long, he was repeatedly used by ambitious nobles and involved in their rebellions against his brother’s prime ministers Cardinal Richelieu and Cardinal Mazarin.
+Because Gaston was the heir to the throne for so long, ambitious nobles repeatedly involved him in their rebellions against his brother’s prime ministers Cardinal Richelieu and Cardinal Mazarin.

 Marie de Bourbon, Duchess of Montpensier, Gaston’s first wife; Credit – Wikipedia